luthramanisha/Intro_Android_Workshop_IF21/README.md

 * some use of UI elements taught in the workshop (Day II)
 * java source (logic of your idea)

-It need not be something very big or comprehensive but just to demonstrate that you understood features taught in the workshop.
+It need not be something very big or comprehensive but just to demonstrate that you understood concepts taught in the workshop.

 #### Color picker
 Have a look :